antmicro/renode-microros-demo/README.md

 Copyright (c) 2021-2022 [Antmicro](https://www.antmicro.com)

-This repository demonstrates the ability for the Renode Framework to run a micro-ROS based firmware.
+This repository includes a multi-node micro-ROS demo running in simulation in the [Renode Framework](https://renode.io).

 ## About the demo

-Renode allows for hardware-less development of embedded systems.
-We wanted to test if developing micro-ROS solutions using this framework is possible, so we have developed a test to check if a test firmware will run and check compatibility between micro-ROS running in Renode and ROS 2 on the host system.
+Renode allows for hardware-less development of embedded systems and supports determinism, multiple simulated devices coexisting in one simulation as well as wired and wireless communication protocols, so it's a natural fit for debugging multi-node systems in simulation.

-Using a UART file we redirect the simulated UART to the host and attach the micro-ROS agent (supplied with ROS 2) to it as if it was a normal device file.
-We have for the ease of use added a build and run script that will automate the process of getting the firmware built and all the tools launched properly for the demo.
+In this demo, using a UART file we redirect the simulated UART to the host and attach the micro-ROS agent to it as if it was a normal device file.
+For ease of use, a build and run script is provided, automating the process of getting the firmware built and all the tools launched properly for the demo.

-We chose for the manual demonstration to run the micro-ROS to ROS 2 test case as it provides clear output if everything functions correctly within the system, unlike the micro-ROS to micro-ROS demo which relies on reading Renode's UART monitors to get the confirmation that everything is operational.
-In terms of checking the functionality itself, the two are very closely related in terms of used functionality, making the ROS 2 tests the perfect candidate for manual testing.
+For manual demonstration, we chose to run the micro-ROS to ROS 2 test case as it provides clear output if everything functions correctly within the system, unlike the micro-ROS to micro-ROS demo which relies on reading Renode's UART monitors to get the confirmation that everything is operational.
+In terms of checking the functionality used as such, the two are very closely related.

-The communication between the ROS 2 environment and micro-ROS is handled by the micro_ros_agent package, that the script builds and runs when needed.
+The communication between the ROS 2 environment and micro-ROS is handled by the `micro_ros_agent` package, which the script builds and runs when needed.
 The messages are received from the topic via a ROS 2 Subscriber package that prints them to the terminal.
-There are supplied files for a micro-ROS to micro-ROS communication setup alongside `.robot` Robot Framework test files that will launch the required tests automatically.
-Make sure to run the robot files from within the Docker container referenced in the instructions below, as well as run `build.bash` first to create all the necessary packages.
+Files are supplied for a micro-ROS to micro-ROS communication setup, alongside Robot Framework test files (`.robot`) that will launch the required tests automatically.
+Make sure to run the robot files from within the Docker container referenced in the instructions below, and remember to run `build.bash` first to create all the necessary packages.

 The `run_ros2_communication_demo.bash` script is responsible for launching the mentioned agent and the ROS 2 subscriber package in the correct order.
 There is some sourcing of installations to be done before launching, which is handled by the script.

 ## Building and running the demo

 ### Download and build the demo packages and dependencies

 1. Clone the repository:

     ```(bash)
     git clone https://github.com/antmicro/renode-microros-demo.git
     cd renode-microros-demo
     ```
-2. In the cloned directory, run the named Docker container based on the `ros:galactic` image:
+2. In the cloned directory, run a named Docker container based on the `ros:galactic` image:

     ```(bash)
     docker run --rm -v $(pwd):/data --name renode-microros-demo -it ros:galactic